Feb 14, 2014

 10. Her eternal intercession before Jesus and many graces.

 Overwhelmed with joy, Ursula personally made scapulars similar to the ones she saw in her vision, had them blessed, and distributed them among the faithful.
 The practice of wearing the Blue Scapular began to spread quickly already during Ursula's lifetime.
 She founded what was later called the Theatine Hermitesses(Romite Teatine) as prophesied.
 As Venerable Ursula wished to completely withdraw from the world she took thirty-three companions, in memory of the thirty-three years of Christ upon earth, and retired to a hermitage.
 The rules of the Hermitesses are much like those of the Oblates as regards works of piety; but the former religious follow the contemplative life of St. Magdalene.
 In addition to their solemn vows, their constitution imposes on them great austerities.
-They are bound to perpetual abstinence from flesh meat except in case of illness, to fast on the vigils of feasts of the Blessed Virgin and with still greater rigour on the vigils of the Immaculate Conception, the Ascension, and Corpus Christi.
+They are bound to perpetual abstinence from flesh meat except in case of illness, to fast on the vigils of feasts of the Blessed Virgin, and with still greater rigor on the vigils of the Immaculate Conception, the Ascension, and Corpus Christi.
 They also fast every Saturday and on the last two days of Carnival, besides the ordinary fasts of the church.
 The rules of the Hermitesses and those of the Oblates were approved by Gregory XVI in 1623.

 Oblates and Hermitesses practiced fervent and incessant prayer to avert from mankind the terrible chastisements which Ven.
 Ursula by Divine Providence foresaw in her ecstasy.
 The life of the Oblates is active, that of the Hermitesses contemplative.
 After her death, her spiritual daughters undertook the promotion of this scapular as their Order's special mission.
 On August 7, 1793, Pope Pius VI recognized the heroic virtues of Ursula, and proclaimed her a Venerable Servant of God.